JNKHunter/insight/README.md

 * The project can also be run by running `./run_tests.sh` from /insite_testsuite

 ### Client.java
-* Instantiates all of the feature classes
+* Kicks off the process and instantiates all of the feature classes
 * Loads the log file and parses it one line at a time
 * Each line is passed into each feature class for processing
 * Once each line is processed, we output each report by calling outputResults() on each feature object.